Peter Pitegoff: Maine Law Dean

-Teaching and scholarship
+Teaching, service, and scholarship

-Pitegoff has taught law school courses in corporation law, professional responsibility and ethics, economic development law, nonprofit organizations, corporate governance, and employee benefits law.
-He oversees the Economic Justice Fellowship program at Maine Law, which provides support and fieldwork opportunities to students with a demonstrated interest in economic justice and community development.
-He serves on the Board of Directors of Avesta Housing, a nonprofit developer of affordable housing in Maine and New Hampshire, and on the Board of Trustees of the Surf Point Foundation, an arts and artist residency institution.
-He is a frequent panelist at a wide range of conferences and workshops, and serves on the Executive Committee of the Association of American Law Schools (AALS) Section on Community Economic Development.
-Pitegoff has worked and written extensively in the areas of economic development, corporate organization, nonprofits, employee ownership, welfare and labor policy, urban revitalization, and community development finance.
+Following his decade as Dean, Pitegoff remained at Maine Law as a full-time professor through summer 2023, when he earned emeritus status.
+He has taught law school courses in corporation law, professional responsibility and ethics, economic development law, nonprofit organizations, corporate governance, and employee benefits law.
+He oversaw the Economic Justice Fellowship program at Maine Law, which provides support and fieldwork opportunities to students with a demonstrated interest in economic justice and community development.
+He continues to serve on the board of directors of Avesta Housing, a nonprofit developer of affordable housing in Maine and New Hampshire.
+From 2020 to 2024, he served on the board of directors of the Surf Point Foundation, an arts and artist residency institution in York, Maine.
+He has been a frequent panelist at a range of conferences and workshops, and served on the Executive Committee of the Association of American Law Schools (AALS) Section on Community Economic Development.
+Pitegoff has worked and written extensively in the areas of economic development, corporate organization, employee ownership, welfare and labor policy, urban revitalization, and community development finance.
+His current research focuses on affordable housing policy, community development finance, and economic justice.